After More Than 2.5 Years, Trump Administration Still Can’t Say When Construction On Border Wall Will Start

 It was one of Donald Trump’s chief campaign promises — he would build a wall stretching for 1,000 miles along the U.S.-Mexico border, and would make Mexico pay for it.

-But more than two-and-a-half years into his tenure in the White House, Trump’s administration has yet to start any construction on new border wall and the White House is unable to say when any could be starting.
+But more than two-and-a-half years into his tenure in the White House, Trump’s administration has yet to start any construction on new border wall, and the White House is unable to say when any could be starting.
 Axios had reached out to the Trump administration for information on when the president may start on his campaign promise, but could not get an answer.
 There are no public plans for construction of new border wall, either.

 “More than 2 1/2 years after President Trump took office with an ardent promise to build a wall along the southern border, his administration cannot tell us when it will add its 1st mile of new wall to a border area that doesn’t have pre-existing barriers,” the report said.